Email FacebookTwitterMenu burgerClose thin

 5. Personalize Your Content Marketing

 Clients and prospects want to feel important.
-So remember to keep the personal touch when developing your wealth management content marketing plan.
+Adding a personal touch can help to strengthen your wealth management content marketing plan.

-This can be as simple as mentioning something you did over the weekend when sending out your weekly email blast or leading in by asking a question.
-You want to get a client or prospect’s attention and make a connection quickly so the person has a reason to keep reading.
+That might be as simple as mentioning something you did over the weekend when sending out your weekly email blast or leading in by asking a question.
+You want to capture a client or prospect’s attention quickly so they have a reason to keep reading.

 Why Content Marketing Matters for Financial Advisors and Wealth Managers